|Arkansas Colleges of Education at Chaffee Crossing

 (Read the full article).

-FORT SMITH REGIONAL HEALTHCARE FOUNDATION TO PURSUE OSTEOPATHIC COLLEGE IN FORT SMITH
+FORT SMITH REGIONAL HEALTHCARE FOUNDATION TO PURSUE OSTEOPATHIC COLLEGE IN FORT SMITH, AR

 Proposed School to be Located at Chaffee Crossing